All Hallows Preparatory School

 All Hallows School is a non-selective co-educational prep school that provides day and boarding facilities.
 A Christian School in the Catholic tradition the school accepts children from all faiths and none.
 The school is located a mile east of Cranmore village, near the town of Frome, Somerset, in the West of England.
 An ISI inspection in July 2014 rated all areas of the school as 'Excellent', the highest possible rating.

 History

 All Hallows was founded as a boys' school in 1938 by Francis Dix but not at the current location.
-Shortly after World War II, the school moved into the Grade II* listed Cranmore Hall — the former home of Sir Richard and Lady Paget — which had been used as a maternity hospital during the war.
+Shortly after World War II, the school moved into the Grade II* listed Cranmore Hall — the former home of Sir Richard and Lady Muriel Paget — which had been used as a maternity hospital during the war.

 The school became co-educational in 1971.
 In 2006 the school acquired a new modern classroom block, the Crane Wing.
 The name of Cranmore derives from Crane's Mere — the original name for the area based upon the name of the bird and the former wetlands it inhabited.
 In 2007 an extension to the reception classroom was built.
 A Creative Centre was opened in 2014 for Art, Creative Design and Photography.

 Curriculum

 Junior pupils follow the International Primary Curriculum (IPC) and senior pupils study for ISEB 13+ Common Entrance Examinations or Scholarship.
-Languages studied include French, Spanish and Latin.
-Also included: sport, music, drama, art, creative design and Forest School / Outdoor Education.

-Boarding

-Boarding is available for students with the dormitories located in the main Manor House.
-Boys and girls board on different landings, with dormitories arranged by age.
-There are a mix of full and flexi-boarders, and regular age-appropriate activities are held to keep children entertained in the evening.